fghaas/openstack-intro/markdown/why.md

 ## But the others don’t either!

 <!-- Note -->
-Amazon, Google, Microsoft don’t open-source their cloud platform, but they all operate like open source communities!
-Literally everything in software development that has significantly changed the industry comes out of open source.
+Amazon, Google, Microsoft don’t open-source their cloud platform, but they all operate very much like open source communities!
+Practically everything in software development that has significantly changed the industry in the last 15 years came out of open source.

 Distributed collaborative software development was made possible on a massive scale because of Git, which came directly out of the development scaling needs of the Linux kernel.

 The concept of gated development — the fact that no change must ever break code, regardless of whether it’s part of a release or not, that